 - 4 large lettuce or cabbage leaves, shredded

-- In a medium bowl, whisk lime juice, cilantro, bell pepper, red onion, chipotle peppers, garlic, salt and pepper.
-Gently stir in salmon until combined.
+- Add the lime juice, cilantro, bell pepper, red onion, chipotle peppers, garlic, salt, and pepper to a medium bowl and whisk to combine.
+Gently stir in the salmon until thoroughly coated.

 - Spread ¼ of the cheese alternative mixture over each tortilla to within 1 inch of the edge.
 Spread ⅔ cup of the salmon mixture over top.
-Top with ¼ of lettuce and roll up burrito-style.
-Repeat for remaining tortillas.
+Top with ¼ of the lettuce and roll up burrito-style.
+Repeat with the remaining tortillas and filling.